FSFTN/Ubuntu-Custom-Distro-Instructions/README.md

 2. Repeat step 1
 3. Repeat again
 4. Choose one of the desktop environments
-5. Choose yes for retaining windows specific files in pendrive
+5. Choose no for retaining windows specific files in pendrive
 6. Choose yes again
 7. Choose yes for Hybrid
 8. Choose console and give okay